A 7-Step Guide to Making SEO Content Writing a Habit

 What is SEO Content Writing?

 Good SEO content is easily crawlable by Google and relevant for its readers.
-The content needs to have relevant keywords that a search engine user is looking for, and it should allow a person to take some action.
+The content needs to have relevant keywords that a search engine user is looking for, allowing a person to take some action.
 This action can be subscribing to your newsletter, buying your product, or asking for more information.

-This guide will help understand all the key steps required to generate qualified traffic to your website over a period of time.
+This guide will help understand all the critical steps required to generate qualified traffic to your website over some time.

 Also, SEO is changing every day and sometimes can be very difficult to understand if you are a beginner.
-By using this 7-step guide, you’ll be making the best out of your business and SEO.
+Using this 7-step guide, you’ll write the best SEO content and make the best out of your business.

-Moz’s founder, Rand Fishkin, lists the following things as important when creating SEO-friendly content.
+Moz’s founder, Rand Fishkin, lists the following things necessary when creating SEO-friendly content.